only-cliches/NoProto/README.md

 NoProto moves the cost of deserialization to the access methods instead of deserializing the entire object ahead of time.

 #### Compared to FlatBuffers & Cap'n Proto:
-- Types are dynamic at run time, no special compilation step.
+- Types are dynamic at run time, no compilation step.
 - Easily mutate (add/delete/update) existing/imported buffers.

 Serializing a NoProto buffer is almost a free/instant operation.
 The serialization process reads a few bytes and leaves the rest to access methods.
 Deserilizing is free, exporting just gives you the buffers created by the library.